stevedonovan/gentle-intro/5-stdlib-containers.md

 library.
 The documentation (as always) is excellent but a little context and a few examples is always useful.

-Initially, reading the Rust documentation can be challenging.
-I'll take the `Vec` struct as an example.
+Initially, reading the Rust documentation can be challenging, so I'll go through `Vec` as an example.
 A useful tip is to tick the '[-]' box to collapse the docs.
 (If you download the standard library source using `rustup component add rust-src` a '[src]' link will appear next to this.)
 This gives you a bird's eye view of all the available methods.